 Welcome to Season 3 of One Hour in the Past.
 In season one we explored a wide range of topics from the Arts and Crafts Movement to Thanksgiving.
 In season two we welcomed guests to join us for a trip down the rabbit hole as we researched topics like photography, sidewalks, and telephones.
 We’re taking this third season of the podcast down a bit of a different path.
-We’ll be diving a bit deeper into Canadian history by researching Prime Ministers, Maps and mapping, the Family Compact, the Fur Trade, the FLQ Crisis, and on today’s episode: the Family Compact.
+We’ll be diving a bit deeper into Canadian history by researching Prime Ministers, Maps and mapping, the Family Compact, the FLQ Crisis, and on today’s episode: the Fur Trade.

 On this episode…

 Kathleen and Adrian explore the expansive history of the Fur Trade.